BayLab/MarineGenomics2022/docs/01-Week1_intro.md

 The commands `cd`, and `cd ~` are very useful for quickly navigating back to your home directory.
 We will be using the ~ character in later lessons to specify our home directory.

+A quick guide for directories is: “/” = root dir, “~/”= home dir “./”= current dir

 ## Key Points

 + The /, ~, and .. characters represent important navigational shortcuts.

-+ Hidden files and directories start with . and can be viewed using ls -a.
++ Hidden files and directories start with . and can be viewed using "ls -a".

 + Relative paths specify a location starting from the current location, while absolute paths specify a location from the root of the file system.